 Spend the day like a local in West Village, NYC.
 People-watch, enjoy a meal, here is a list of 9 things to do in West Village, one of the most desirable residential areas in New York City.

 There are few neighborhoods in New York City I can actually see myself living in.
-The West Village is one of them, and I’m sure every other New Yorker agrees.
+The West Village is one of them, and I'm sure every other New Yorker agrees.
 West Village is the less touristy of all the New York villages, which is what makes it so special.
-You won’t catch tourists lining up for anything.
-Most of the things to do in West Village are for local New Yorkers, with the exception of a few notable apartments as seen on famous TV shows.
+Most things to do in West Village cater to locals, with a few exceptions like famous TV show brownstones.
 West Village is where old townhouses on narrow, diagonal streets are mixed with high-rise apartment buildings along the avenues.
-It’s the type of neighborhood you walk through to escape the noise of the city, admire at the historic brownstones and architecture, or grab a bite to eat or a coffee.
+It's the type of neighborhood you walk through to escape the noise of the city, admire at the historic brownstones and architecture, or grab a bite to eat or a coffee.

 How to Get to The West Village, NYC?